mozziemozz/TeamsPhoneAutomation/TeamsClipboardDialer/ReadMe.md

 If your clipboard contains multiple lines, the script will extract the phone number.
 This only works if there are more digit chaacters than non-digit characters present.

-Copying the following content will work:
+Copying the following content will work.
 ```text
 Martin:
 +41441234567